 Head to the capital, Vaduz for some of the best museums in any micro-state.
 Don’t forget to visit; the Kunst Museum of Contemporary Art, too.
 It’s gorgeous.

 Cyprus (south) is a relatively large European Island that is split into two parts.
 Now, most people tend to visit Republic of Cyprus but the Turkish Republic (in the north) is also becoming more popular (if you visit via Turkey).

 Based in the Eastern Mediterranean, just between Egypt, Isreal and Turkey.
 It is one of Europe’s hottest places and perfects if you want a nice summer holiday.

 Once here, don’t forget to head to visit the Tombs of The Kings and the Larnaca Salt Lakes at sunset.
 It’s totally gorgeous.

 Okay, before you say it… Iceland is huge!
 Well, by landmass at least.

-That being said, although the geographic landmass of Iceland is much larger than most of the small countries in Europe, if we count resident numbers it is actually smaller than most.
+That being said, although the geographic landmass of Iceland is much larger than most of the small countries in Europe, if we count resident numbers it is smaller than most.

-Honestly, Iceland is such a perfect place to visit and witness the Northern Lights, the Blue Lagoon, Whale-Watching, Glaciers, rugged and dramatic hikes, too.
+Honestly, Iceland is such a perfect place to visit and witness the Northern Lights, the Blue Lagoon, Whale-Watching, Glaciers, and rugged and dramatic hikes, too.
 That’s even before you get started with all the quaint little towns and places to stop on your road trip.